parrotassassin15/ConfigFiles/awesome/net_widget/README.md

-# discaimer ( these belone to someone else i am just using them in my config )
+# discaimer (these belong to someone else i am just using them in my config)

 # Network Widgets